dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## BOM/Netlist

-EasyEDA provide export the BOM file and netlist of the schematic, you can check this function via [Export](./Export.htm#Export).
+EasyEDA can export the BOM file and netlist of the schematic, you can check this function via [Export](./Export.htm#Export).

+​